linuxaustralia/constitution_and_policies/conflict-of-interest-policy.md

 affecting Linux Australia.

-Conflict of interest are common, and they do not need to present a problem to the charity as long as they are openly and effectively managed.
+Conflict of interest are common, and they do not need to present a problem to the organisation as long as they are openly and effectively managed.

 It is the policy of Linux Australia, as well as a responsibility of the committee, that ethical, legal, financial or other conflicts of